-There are standard minimum entry requirements for all undergraduate courses.
+There are standard minimum entry requirements for all postgraduate courses.
 Students are advised to check the standard requirements for the most up-to-date information.

-For most courses a decision will be made on the basis of your application form alone.
+For most courses, a decision are made based on your application form alone.
 However, for some courses the selection process may include an interview to demonstrate your strengths in addition to any formal entry requirements.